Retro Rocket OS

 Retro Rocket BASIC keeps memory management deterministic on purpose.
 There’s no tracing GC, no background compaction, and no “surprise” pauses.
 Instead, the interpreter uses a small set of arenas backed by a buddy allocator and ties lifetime directly to program structure (globals vs. call frames).

-When you enter a PROC or FN, the interpreter creates a local frame: three per-type stores (int/real/string) and their associated allocations become local to that call depth.
+When you enter a PROC or FN, the interpreter creates a local frame: three per-type stores (int/real/string, implemented as hashmaps) and their associated allocations become local to that call depth.
 Argument binding, locals created inside the routine, and any strings produced while evaluating those locals are allocated against this frame.
 On ENDPROC/RETURN, the frame is dismantled in one shot (free_local_heap), and all memory tied to it is released en bloc.
 This frame model makes lifetime obvious: globals exist until program end; locals exist until the procedure/function returns.
 As a corollary, never cache raw pointers to interpreter-owned strings across a frame boundary, and don’t cache them across assignments to the same symbol either.
 An assignment may replace the storage underneath you.

 Function return values follow the same discipline without leaking.
 Internally, FN bodies run to a = return where the interpreter captures the value in the callee’s context; the caller then duplicates the result into its own context before the callee frame is torn down.
 That’s why you can safely use the returned string after the function exits: the caller owns its copy.